flinbein/stateful-rpc/README.md

 const calculator = new RPCChannel<Calculator>(connection);
 const result = await calculator.multiply(5, 3); // Calls $multiply on the server
 ```
-All methods prefixed with `$` will be exposed as remote methods.

 ## Context in RPC Methods